sanmaneric/PedalSynth/Weekly Progress Reports/Weekly Progress Report.md

 ##Next Week
 	Team Plan
-		-Set up the collaboration site and finalize the proposal for three different projects and choose one.
+		- Set up the collaboration site and finalize the proposal for three different projects and choose one.
-		-Begin to brainstorm ideas and write the Product Design Specification Eric Sanman
+		- Begin to brainstorm ideas and write the Product Design Specification Eric Sanman
-		-Become more familiar with Kicad and Markdown (3) -Begin to create a preliminary Class-D amplifier design in KiCad (4) Chuong Vo
+		- Become more familiar with Kicad and Markdown (3)
+		- Begin to create a preliminary Class-D amplifier design in KiCad (4) Chuong Vo
-		-Finalize research of microcontrollers and report findings to team (2) -Choose a microcontrollers and begin research on potential libraries that could be used to for the synthesizer (2) Sierra Buckley
+		- Finalize research of microcontrollers and report findings to team (2)
+		- Choose a microcontrollers and begin research on potential libraries that could be used to for the synthesizer (2) Sierra Buckley
 		- choose filters to design, model in LTspice (4) Chris Crider

 ##Blocked
-	Team Blocks
-		-Nothing blocked
 	Eric Sanman
-		-
+		- none
 	Chuong Vo
-		-Nothing blocked
+		- Nothing blocked
 	Sierra Buckley
 		- none
 	Chris Crider